Welcome

 Introduction

 Understanding the difference between regulated and unregulated activities is essential for any solicitor involved in financial services work.
 The Financial Services and Markets Act 2000 (FSMA) sets out a strict regime: certain activities are regulated and require authorisation from the Financial Conduct Authority (FCA), while others are unregulated and can be carried out freely.
-For the SQE1 exam, you must be able to identify which activities fall into each category, know the main exemptions for professional firms, and recognise the consequences of breaching the rules.
+For the SQE1 exam, you must be able to identify which activities fall into each category, know the main exclusions for professional firms, and recognise the consequences of breaching the rules.

 Regulated Activities and the General Prohibition